 These last two years have also seen a 17.4% YOY rise of the ‘Gig Economy’, comprising independent freelancers (‘solopreneurs’) who work on short-term contracts.
 As the global solopreneur community grows, so too do the collaborative spaces for them to work and network.
-Our TSH Collab spaces serve as dynamic offices where individuals can network, share their ideas and still reap the benefits of an office environment while working on their individual businesses (you can find out more about our incredible spaces and awesome entrepreneurial community here!)
+Our The Social Hub Coworking spaces serve as dynamic offices where individuals can network, share their ideas and still reap the benefits of an office environment while working on their individual businesses (you can find out more about our incredible spaces and awesome entrepreneurial community here!)

 Work values have also changed drastically in recent years when it comes to organisational purpose and the skills that are valued and in demand from employees.
 Nine in 10 employees believe companies should focus on positively impacting the planet as much as they focus on profit - especially in a post-pandemic world.
 This impact can manifest in a multitude of ways, from more sustainable operations to giving back to local communities, so long as there’s an overarching culture of profit over purpose.
 (If you’re curious about our own sustainability initiatives, you can read about them here.)